 No one know exactly what causes hip osteonecrosis.
-When hip osteonecrosis occurs, the bone collapses and the joint surface, the cartilage, looses its smooth shape.
-Because the cartilage looses the support of the bone underneath itself, the joint surface is quickly worn away, and arthritis quickly progresses.
+When hip osteonecrosis occurs, the bone collapses and the joint surface, the cartilage, looses its support.
+Because the cartilage looses the support of the bone underneath, the joint surface is quickly worn away, and arthritis quickly progresses.

-Most cases of hip osteonecrosis are associated with either alcoholism or steroid use.
+Most patients with hip osteonecrosis are associated with either alcoholism or steroid use.
 Other risk factors for developing hip osteonecrosis include sickle cell disease, trauma to the hip (dislocation or fracture), lupus, and some genetic disorders.

 Hip osteonecrosis usually has few warning signs.
 Patients often complain of new onset hip pain and difficulty walking.
 Common symptoms of hip osteonecrosis include: